 Contact Us Today for DUI Defense

 At Los Angeles DUI Lawyer, we understand the confusion and fear that surrounds facing a DUI conviction, especially when you already have a previous DUI conviction on your record.
-We also understand that many innocent people are charged with this crime in California every year.
+We also understand that many innocent people are charged with DUI in California every year.
 We have the experience to achieve the best possible outcome for your case.
 We know how to fight the supposedly incontrovertible evidence of the prosecution and win in spite of “the odds.”

 For a free, no-obligation consultation, contact us 24/7/365 at 424-281-3020.
 We stand ready to answer your call for help and to help you win the best possible outcome to your 2nd offense DUI case.